-- two Australian industry entities including at least one SME; and - one Australian research organisation.
+- two Australian industry entities; and - one Australian research organisation.

 Partners do not need to commit resources for the entire project period.

 All partners must make cash and/or in-kind contributions to the CRC-P. We treat partners' proposed cash and in-kind contributions equally for the purposes of calculating the maximum grant amount.